karenjiang94/Madelon-Data-Set/README.md

 Information regarding the construction and MATLAB code of the dataset can be found in the Dataset E section in [Design of experiments for the NIPS 2003 variable selction benchmark](https://archive.ics.uci.edu/ml/machine-learning-databases/madelon/Dataset.pdf).

-Additonal resources by the same author and all around cool lady with a very basic html website,[Isabelle Guyon](http://www.clopinet.com/isabelle/).
+Additonal resources by the same author and all around cool lady with a very basic html website, [Isabelle Guyon](http://www.clopinet.com/isabelle/).

 Isabelle Guyon, et al, 2007.
 Competitive baseline methods set new standards for the NIPS 2003 feature selection benchmark.
 Pattern Recognition Letters 28 (2007) 1438–1444.